Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 ### 1.2 Feature engineering

 As we mention earlier, we want our model to incorporate the many factors that influence store sales.
 Thus, we create a number of fixed effects to capture this information.
-These include:
+These include fixed effects for:

-- Fixed effects for a certain number days before a school or state holidays
+- A certain number days before a school or state holiday
-- Fixed effects for a certain number days after a school or state holidays
+- A certain number days after a school or state holiday
-- Fixed effects for a certain number days before a promo
+- A certain number days before a promo
-- Fixed effects for a certain number days after a promo
+- A certain number days after a promo
-- Fixed effects for a certain number days before the store is open or closed
+- A certain number days before the store is open or closed
-- Fixed effects for a certain number days after the store is open or closed
+- A certain number days after the store is open or closed
-- Fixed effects for each month for each store
+- Each month for each store
-- Fixed effects for each year for each store
+- Each year for each store
-- Fixed effects for each day of the week for each store
+- Each day of the week for each store

 We also do several other transformations: